Claims Against Negligent Solicitors

 This is believed to be one of the largest successful claims ever made against a solicitor who was acting ‘pro bono’ (without charge to the client).

-Call us on 020 7288 4800 or contact us online and one of our specialist solicitors will get back to you.
+Call us on 020 7288 4800 or use our quick contact form and one of our specialist solicitors will provide you with a free consultation.